BabAR: from phoneme recognition to developmental measures of young children's speech production: Acknowledgments

 \section{Acknowledgments}

 M.L. acknowledges funding from The Simons Foundation International (034070-00033).
-E.B. acknowledges funding from the National Institutes of Health (NIH, grant number DP5-OD019812).
-The authors gratefully acknowledge PhonBank, funded by NIH-NICHD grant RO1-HD051698, and thank the data contributors whose corpora made this research possible.
-This work was performed using HPC resources from GENCI-IDRIS (Grant 2025-A0181011829).
+E.B. acknowledges funding from the National Institutes of Health (NIH DP5-OD019812).
+The authors gratefully acknowledge PhonBank (NIH-NICHD RO1-HD051698), and thank the data contributors whose corpora made this research possible.
+This work was performed using HPC resources from GENCI-IDRIS (2025-A0181011829).